 A simple feature made dual flush toilet not filling more preferable than the older single flush toilets.
 While dual flush models may cost more up-front, they are certainly much more cost-efficient in the long run.

 Each of the dual flush toilets we reviewed is great in its own way.
 Woodbridge T-0001 is sleek and quiet while Toto Ultramax II has superior flushing action.
-If you have been able to pick the right toilet from our list of best dual flush toilets, then you probably shouldn’t waste any more time and instead go get it!
+If you have been able to pick the right toilet from our list of best one piece dual flush toilets, then you probably shouldn’t waste any more time and instead go get it!